hyriver/pynhd/README.rst

 1. Local (`local`): For individual reach catchments,
 2. Total (`upstream_acc`): For network-accumulated values using total cumulative drainage area,
 3. Divergence (`div_routing`): For network-accumulated values using divergence-routed.

+Moreover, the PyGeoAPI service provides four functionalities:

+1. ``flow_trace``: Trace flow from a starting point to up/downstream direction.
+2. ``split_catchment``: Split the local catchment of a point of interest at the point's location.
+3. ``elevation_profile``: Extract elevation profile along a flow path between two points.
+4. ``cross_section``: Extract cross-section at a point of interest along a flow line.

 A list of these attributes for each characteristic type can be accessed using ``nhdplus_attrs`` function.